Table Of Contents

 Asbestos is a substance that has been utilised in many industries and homes.
 It was found to cause cancer in the years following its use.
 It is a mineral and has been used for centuries.
 It was used to make insulation, fireproofing, and even cement.
-However, asbestos is not just a material that can be found in old buildings.
-It’s still used in many types of products today.
+However, asbestos can still be found in many Australian homes today.

 Dangers Of Asbestos

 There are two types of asbestos: the known carcinogen Chrysotile and the less-known Amphibole form.
 It can take between 10-30 years for mesothelioma to develop after someone is exposed to asbestos, so it’s essential to get tested regularly if you were or are around it for long periods.

 Asbestos fibers can be inhaled and stay in the body for a long time, causing lung cancer.
 The treatment for asbestos cancer is chemotherapy, surgery to remove the tumor, and radiation therapy.
 To reduce asbestos exposure, you should avoid working with asbestos-containing materials, handle them carefully when doing home renovations or other construction work that involves this material, and not leave textiles or clothes made of asbestos fibers unattended.
 The best way to avoid the development of asbestos-related diseases is through prevention.
 Wearing protective clothing when working with materials containing asbestos will significantly reduce your risk of developing such diseases in the future.

 It is also urged that you do not disturb or remove materials containing asbestos from their original location without taking proper precautions and wearing the right gear.
 The treatment of asbestos includes removing asbestos-containing materials such as tiles from walls and flooring and installing an anti-asbestos sealant on floors and other surfaces.
 In addition to the use of airtight sealing to prevent asbestos fibers from becoming airborne, the most efficient way to treat asbestos is to remove it by hand.